SwiftLaggy/SwiftLaggy.github.io/content/about/index.md

 ---
-title: "About Jamie" description: "Hello, I’m Jamie; read this page to find out more about me!"
+title: "About Jamie"
+description: "Hello, I'm Jamie; read this page to find out more about me!"
 ---

 Hello, I'm Jamie.
 I graduated with first-class honours from Coventry University, where I studied Cybersecurity and Ethical Hacking.
 I became passionate about computing in 2014, leading me to pursue this field throughout college and into my master's degree.